eriksturesson/react-eriksturesson/README.md

+# What is this?

+This repository represent my website `https://eriksturesson.se`

+Currently this project is only frontend-code so the only used firebase feature is hosting for now (so no db, auth or other parts used from firebase for this simple website)

 # To host and test this on your own, do this:

 1. Create a firebase project at firebase.com to host the website (it's free)